 At Wednesday night's two-hour meeting, the supervisors imposed noise limits, and pledged to investigate any complaints of light pollution or traffic disruptions that could occur once construction begins in the next two years.

-Shell has said the plant will create 6,000 construction jobs and 600 permanent jobs once the plant opens.
+Shell has said the plant will create 6,000 construction jobs, and 600 permanent jobs once the plant opens.

-Shell still needs state environmental regulators to modify two pollution permits held by the property's former owner, and get federal permits, before construction begins.
+Shell still needs state environmental regulators to modify two pollution permits held by the property's former owner, and to get federal permits, before construction begins.